Healthcare: Neurology

 Content

 Progressive supranuclear palsy (PSP) is a rare neurodegenerative condition that is a form of atypical parkinsonism, meaning that it shares some features with Parkinson's disease.
 These include stiffness of neck and trunk muscles (rigidity), slowness of movement (bradykinesia), and impaired balance.
 Unlike classic Parkinson's disease, tremor is rarely a prominent part of PSP.
 The most common symptoms are reduced eye movements, recurrent falls (frequently backward), reduced balance and mobility, speech and swallowing difficulties, and cognitive decline.
-It occurs more often in men, and the age at onset is typically in the 60's, roughly ten years later than the usual onset of classic Parkinson's disease.
+PSP occurs more often in men, and the age at onset is typically in the 60's, roughly ten years later than the usual onset of classic Parkinson's disease.
+Men and women are equally affected.
 Up to 6 in 100,000 people develop PSP.
+The life expectancy from symptoms onset is around 7 years.

 Diagnosis